-The graduated approach is at the heart of whole school practice at Maple Tree Primary School, as we are continually assessing, planning, implementing and reviewing our approach to teaching all children.
-However, where a potential SEND has been identified, this process becomes increasingly personalised as it responds to a growing understanding of the child's barriers to, and gaps in, learning and an increasingly individualised assessment of need.
+The graduated approach is at the heart of whole school practice at Maple Tree Primary School, as we continually assess, plan, implement and review our approach to teaching all children.
+However, where potential SEND is identified, this process becomes increasingly personalised as it responds to a growing understanding of the child's barriers to, and gaps in, learning and an increasingly individualised assessment of need.